Sutton-in-Ashfield: Remains confirmed as miner who went missing in 1967

 Police have confirmed human remains found in a field are of a miner who went missing 56 years ago.

-The remains were found in farmland off Coxmoor Road in Sutton-in-Ashfield, Nottinghamshire, on 26 April.
+The remains were discovered in farmland off Coxmoor Road in Sutton-in-Ashfield, Nottinghamshire, on 26 April.

 A murder inquiry was launched last month and police have now confirmed the deceased man is father-of-six Alfred Swinscoe.